ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 {: #test_the_app}
 {: step}

-Now that you have the backend application connected to the frontend application, let's test it by uploading images for image classification.
+Now that you have the backend application connected to the frontend application and provided all the required credentials, let's test it by uploading images for image classification.
 To test, you will create a job definition and use the job definition to run a job to classify images using {{site.data.keyword.visualrecognitionshort}} service. <!--understand what happens under the hood once you click the **Classify** button in the UI, how a job definition created and used in a job run.-->

 Jobs in Code Engine are meant to run to completion as batch or standalone executables.
 They are not intended to provide lasting endpoints to access like a Code Engine application does.